BIOGRAPHY

 Given an upbringing surrounded by the theatre, music and painting, Fazlian is inspired not only by different musical genres, but also different art forms.
 Other than being the leading figure in the operatic scene in Lebanon,

-With the aim of making the linguistic elements of Opera and Lieder more accessible to the wider Lebanese and Arab public, Maestro Fazlian requested Mozart’s Opera “Bastien and Bastienne” and Beethoven’s complete incidental music to Goethe’s tragedy “Egmont” to be translated into Arabic, He adapted the translated texts into the score, conducted the World Premiere in Beirut and toured the Arab world (Dubai, Abu Dhabi, Sharjah, Amman and Ajman) receiving great reviews from critics.
+To make the linguistic elements of Opera and Lieder more accessible to the wider Lebanese and Arab public, Maestro Fazlian requested Mozart’s Opera “Bastien and Bastienne” and Beethoven’s complete incidental music to Goethe’s tragedy “Egmont” to be translated into Arabic, He adapted the translated texts into the score, conducted the World Premiere in Beirut and toured the Arab world (Dubai, Abu Dhabi, Sharjah, Amman and Ajman) receiving great reviews from critics.

 this is a white space